 Frequent tardiness (defined as more than two instances per semester) will be treated as an unexcused absence and may result in disciplinary action.

-If a member exceeds the allowed number of absences (excused or unexcused) or accumulates excessive tardiness, the Cabinet, in consultation with the SGA Advisor, will review the situation.
-Continued absences or tardiness may result in a warning, probation, or removal from the SGA.
+If a member exceeds the allowed number of absences (excused or unexcused) or accumulates excessive tardiness, the Cabinet, in consultation with the SGA Advisor, may review the situation.
+Continued absences or tardiness may result in a warning, probation, or removal from SGA.

 Consequences for Non-Compliance